Eco Friendly Halloween Ideas

 - FRUIT – Before you automatically think “lameeee” as you read this idea, hear me out.
-I saw some hilarious and clever fruit treats like jack-o-lantern mandarin oranges or mini-ghost bananas (probably best to save the banana ghosts for a party, pumpkin oranges would work for a party or a trick or treat option).
-If you make it fun, then it feels less “lame” and frankly, just writing this made me start to crave a little jack-o-lantern mandarin myself!
+I saw some hilarious and clever fruit treats like jack-o-lantern mandarin oranges or mini-ghost bananas (although probably best to save the peeled banana ghosts for a party platter).
+If you make it fun, then it feels less “lame.”
+And frankly, just writing this made me start to crave a little jack-o-lantern mandarin myself!

-- GIFTS – Here are a few options I know I would have been excited to choose from when I was a kid: mini paper puzzle/game books, tiny hemp bracelets, seed packets, polished rocks, crayons, sidewalk chalk, or just straight up money (I know from bribing my baby brother as a kid, they’ll do anything for a coin or two).
+- SMALL GIFTS – Instead of packaged candy, opt for handing out sustainable gifts.
+Here are a few options I know I would have been excited to choose from when I was a kid: mini paper puzzle/game books, tiny hemp bracelets, seed packets, polished rocks, crayons, sidewalk chalk, or just straight up money (I know from bribing my little brother as a kid, they’ll do anything for a coin or two).

-- DITCH THE PLASTIC PUMPKIN – Instead of carting around treats in a plastic pumpkin carrier, try stamping pumpkin shapes on a canvas re-usable bag or old pillow-case with some orange paint (what the cool “big kids” used when I was a little trick-or-treater, sans cute painted decorations).
+- DITCH THE PLASTIC PUMPKIN – Avoid purchasing a plastic pumpkin carrier.
+Instead, try stamping pumpkin shapes on a canvas re-usable bag or coloring an old, white pillow-case with vegetable dye.

 Eco Friendly Costumes

-- FACE PAINT – Choose an organic option or make your own
+- FACE PAINT – If your costume calls for it, choose an organic face paint or make your own face paint.

 Other ideas?
 Leave them in the comments!